fiali1/odinProject/web_development_101/pomodoro/README.md

   After a few cycles, a long break is set.
   - It offers three values for Work (25 minutes), Short Break (5 minutes) and Long Break (30 minutes) timers.
   - Allows pause, reset.
-  - Offers three UI themes.
+  - Offers three UI themes (sepia, red and dark).